sbslee/pypgx/docs/development.rst

 Development
 ***********

-If you are interested in contributing to the pypgx package, please follow the instructions listed below.
+If you are interested in contributing to the PyPGx package, please follow the instructions listed below.

-First, you need to clone the GitHub repository for pypgx.
+First, you need to clone the GitHub repository for PyPGx.

 .. code-block:: console